sinecoug/chauffeur_tracker/docs/tutorials/how-to-enroll-a-driver.md

 layout: page
 ---

-# Tutorial: Enroll a new driver
+# Enroll a new driver

 Let's suppose that SallyAnn (*Nana*) wants to add herself to the family's driving rota to ease their load.